chadmcox/Azure_AD_Conditional_Access_Policies/anothertry.md

  * Require trusted or compliant device for register security information
  * Require MFA for intune enrollment
  * Require MFA for device enrollment
- * Require MFA All Guest
+ * Require MFA all guest
  * Require MFA to Microsoft Azure Management
  * Require MFA to Microsoft Graph PowerShell and Graph Explorer
  * Require MFA for privileged role members